ServiceStack/docs.servicestack.net/MyApp/_pages/ai-server/install/configuration.md

 ## Generating AI Server API Keys

-API keys are used to authenticate requests to AI Server and are generated via the Admin Dashboard.
+API keys are used to authenticate requests to AI Server and are generated via the Admin Portal.

 Here you can create new API keys, view existing keys, and revoke keys as needed.

 Keys can be created with expiration dates, and restrictions to specific API endpoints, along with notes to help identify the key's purpose.

+## Stored File Management

+AI Server stores results of the AI operations in a pre-configured paths.

+- **Artifacts**: AI generated images, audio, and video files, default path is `App_Data/artifacts`.
+- **Files**: Cached variants and processed files, default path is `App_Data/files`.

+These paths can be configured in the `.env` file by setting the `ARTIFACTS_PATH` and `AI_FILES_PATH` keys.